Azure/aksArc/README.md

 Checkout our projects tab to see the roadmap for AKS-HCI!

+# Evaluating
+Do you want to try out AKS-HCI?
+Head over to our [Evaluation Guide](https://github.com/Azure/aks-hci/blob/main/Evalguide.md) to learn more

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a